 According to the Bureau of Labor Statistics, there were over 4.2 million occupational injuries and illnesses and over 5,700 work-related fatalities reported in 2004.
 The most common causes of work-related fatalities include traffic accidents, falls, falling or moving objects, and homicides.
 Common causes of non-fatal work-related injuries include falls, overexertion in lifting, and moving objects.

 Injured workers or their families should contact a skilled and dedicated work accident lawyer who will investigate all possible sources of compensation for the worker’s injuries.
 It requires superior expertise and experience to thoroughly analyze the facts and circumstances surrounding the injury and identify all possible third-party claims.
 Determining fault among multiple potential third-party defendants can be complex and costly.
 The Reeves Law Group has successfully handled thousands of injury claims and many third-party work-related claims.
 While our law firm handles only the third-party claims in work injury cases, we work closely with well-established law firms that specialize in workers’ compensation cases so that our clients are well represented in both their workers’ compensation and third-party claims.

-If you or a loved one has suffered a work-related injury, please call us at (800) 644-8000 or email us for a free consultation.
+If you or a loved one has suffered a work-related injury, please contact us for a free consultation.